Ucommercenet/Avenue-Clothing-For-Kentico/README.md

 6. Browse to the backend of Ucommerce to update the **faceted search**.
 You do this by browsing to **localhost/admin** (replace to 'localhost' to match your hostname).
 Login with username "administrator" and leave the password empty.
 In the left hand menu select Ucommerce -> Settings.
 In the Ucommerce tree, select Settings -> Search and click "Index everything from scratch".
 This will reindex all products, so they can be filtered through faceted search.

-6. When the build process is finished, you are ready to start using the Avenue Clothing Accelerator for Ucommerce on Kentico.
+7. You're now ready to browse the Avenue Clothing Store on **localhost/home** (again, replace 'localhost' to match your hostname).

 ### Running the site as an IIS application ###